 - highly processed foods and refined grain products.

 - It is best not to drink alcohol.
-People who do choose to drink alcohol should:
+People who choose to drink alcohol should:

-- have no more than 1 drink per day for women or 2 drinks per day for men.
+- have no more than 1 drink per day (women) or 2 drinks per day (men).

 - Exercise regularly.

-- Adults should get at least 150 minutes of moderate-intensity activity (equal to a brisk walk) or 75 minutes of vigorous activity (makes your heartbeat and breathing faster and makes you sweat) each week, preferably spread throughout the week.
+- Adults should get at least 150 minutes of moderate-intensity activity (equal to a brisk walk) or 75 minutes of vigorous activity (heart rate is increased, breathing is faster and you are sweating) each week, preferably spread throughout the week.

-- Being overweight or obese is a risk factor for many cancers, including breast, colon, endometrial and pancreatic cancer.
+- Being overweight or obese is a risk factor for many cancers, including breast, colon, endometrial and pancreatic.
 You can control your weight through regular exercise and healthy eating.

 Other experts, including the following, also provide guidelines for exercise, nutrition and health:

 - The Academy of Nutrition and Dietetics